 You’re reading this.
 That’s a great start.
 The broader your base of learning and self-development, the better.
 Ask questions and seek answers.
 Talk to people and find out what they know.
 Ask also what they think, and then assess it critically.
 And find ways to test your ideas in the crucible of your project.

-When you settle-in with a fixed solution set for the problems you anticipate, that marks the start of your career decline.
+When you settle in with a fixed solution set for the problems you anticipate, that marks the start of your career decline.
 I’m not saying you won’t get jobs and projects to manage.
 But they won’t be at the leading edge for long.

 It’s going to take a very special mindset to manage a robot.
-I thought my credentials on diversity and equalities in the workplace were pretty-near impeccable.
+I thought my credentials on diversity and equalities in the workplace were pretty nearly impeccable.
 But the thought of ‘treating a digital employee just like we would a human employee’ has shaken me.
 It’s not that I reject the idea, but that I am not sure I’d know how.

-Just as gender, race, sexuality and other sources of diversity have challenged generations before us, so this will challenge ours.
+Just as gender, race, sexuality, and other sources of diversity have challenged generations before us, so this will challenge ours.
 But just as I for one would strive to treat any human with equal respect, I believe there will be a generation that will see robots as just another source of workplace talent.

 But don’t think this will come easily.
 You may need to shift your attitude.
 And you will need to learn new ways of working.